 * * *

 So shall we pull out our cell phones and upload some photos to order some prints?
 Why not?
-They would make great Christmas gifts, especially if you note the pertinent information on the back of each photo.
+They would make great gifts, especially if we take the time to note the pertinent information on the back of each photo, but not in ink that will smear, please.

-Future generations of your family may be very grateful that you took the time to think of them.
+Future generations of your family may be very grateful.